The Underwear Expert

-Underwear Expert started as a men's underwear blog and transitioned to a subscription based online retailer offering a curated underwear subscription with over 50 brands, featuring underwear styles, advice and reviews, fabric glossary, men's underwear trend analysis and style and service-oriented content.
-According to the New York Times, The Underwear Expert is a "comprehensive website dedicated to researching, testing, reviewing and even curating for sale underpants."
+The Underwear Expert is a website that started as a men's underwear blog and transitioned to a subscription based online retailer offering a curated underwear subscription with over 50 brands, featuring underwear styles, advice and reviews, fabric glossary, men's underwear trend analysis and style and service-oriented content.
+According to The New York Times, The Underwear Expert is a "comprehensive website dedicated to researching, testing, reviewing and even curating for sale underpants."

 Michael Kleinmann is CEO of the company.
-Kleinmann was president and COO of Freshpair from 2001 to 2011, before starting up The Underwear Expert.
-Kleinmann also writes men's underwear articles for The Huffington Post.
+Kleinmann was president and COO of Freshpair from 2001 to 2011, before launching The Underwear Expert.
+Kleinmann has also written men's underwear articles for The Huffington Post.

-While comfort and fit are important when underwear shopping, Kleinmann claims that men’s underwear is now a fashion item, with no less than 600 brands producing them.
-He compares the underwear movement to sneakers, just another outlet for expression, with many fabric, style and color choices becoming available on the market.
+While comfort and fit are important when underwear shopping, Kleinmann claims that men's underwear has become a fashion item, with nearly 600 brands producing them.
+He compares the underwear movement to sneakers, another outlet for expression, with many fabric, style and color choices becoming available on the market.